WiserUFBA/SemanticMake-2.0/README.md

 ### Use

-Must import client library into JavaScript that is directed to this API.
+It's necessary import client library into JavaScript that is directed to this API.
 There are methods to add vocabularies (addVocabulary), triples (addTriple) and save the contents of the resource (saveResource).
 There are four representation of content: